tinacms/tina.io/content/docs/tinacms-package.md

 ## `<TinaCMS>`

-To make data editable live on your site, you'll need to set up the TinaCMS context.
+To allow editing on your live site, you'll need to set up the TinaCMS context.
 The default import from `tinacms` is a context provider which sets up everything for you.
 You'll notice we're using a render prop pattern to pass `livePageProps` into your component.

 ```tsx
 // pages/_app.js